shaanamin13/DevConnector/README.md

 # DevConnector
 Social Network for Developers

-My repository of commits while following the mern-stack-front-to-back tutorial by Brad Traversy.
+Recreation of following the Udemy Course: MERN-Stack-Front-to-Back by Brad Traversy.

 Throughout the course I was able to develop an extensive full stack application using MongoDB/Mongoose/Express/React/Redux/Node